 - Facility standards and improvement;

-Each FFA Member Federation will manage their local division of the NPL, which culminates in the NPL Finals Series at the end of each winter season involving the league premiers of each Member Federation's NPL division.
+Each Football Australia Member Federation will manage their local division of the NPL, which culminates in the NPL Finals Series at the end of each winter season involving the league premiers of each Member Federation's NPL division.
 Currently, this only applies to the Men’s NPL until such time until we are able to integrate all states/territories to adopt the Women’s NPL competition.